-While dabrafenib plus trametinib is used off label for BRAF V600 mutant ATC in Canada, it is approved by the US FDA and other countries.
-Given the poor prognosis for patients with BRAF V600 mutant ATC, additional and effective treatments are urgently needed to prolong life, delay disease progression and reduce the severity of symptoms.
+While dabrafenib-trametinib is used off label for BRAF V600 mutant anaplastic thyroid cancer in Canada, it is approved by the US Food and Drug Administration and other countries.
+Given the poor prognosis of BRAF V600 mutant anaplastic thyroid cancer, additional and effective treatments are urgently needed to prolong life, delay disease progression and reduce the severity of symptoms.

-Given the data protection for dabrafenib plus trametinib ended in 2021, this treatment is eligible for a nonsponsored reimbursement review, per the Procedures for Reimbursement Reviews.
-At the request of the participating public drug programs, we reviewed the combination dabrafenib plus trametinib to inform an expert committee recommendation on whether it should be reimbursed for patients with BRAF V600E mutant ATC.
+Given the data protection for dabrafenib-trametinib has ended in 2021, this treatment is eligible for a non-sponsored reimbursement review as per the procedures for reimbursement reviews.
+At the request of the participating public drug programs, we reviewed the combination dabrafenib and trametinib to inform an Expert Committee recommendation on whether it should be reimbursed for patients with BRAF V600E mutant ATC.